 If there's one true adage about Paris it's this — So much to see, so little time.
 Paris museums are some of the most popular in the world, and for good reason.
 They're loaded with the treasures of art and history and culture.

 Any museum in Paris is likely to have a lineup of people waiting to buy a ticket, but you can be certain that applies particularly to the über-popular museums like the Louvre, d'Orsay, Pompidou.
 The ones you really want to see!

 The photo shows a typical ticket lineup at Door A of Musée d'Orsay.
 Those people are going to be waiting for up to two hours.
 The Paris Insiders secret way to bypass the lines is to have a Paris Museum Pass in your pocket, and to get ahold of one before you leave home.

 Door C is the fast lane, for those with a pass – with no line

 Not only do you get to skip the lines, the Paris Museum Pass gets you free entrance to the top 60 museums in the City of Art & History.

 There are a couple of ways to get a Paris Museum Pass.
 But the best way, and the one we recommend most highly is that you buy a Paris Pass before you leave home.
-Not only do you get the museum pass as well as a Metro Pass for unlimited rides on the Metro and buses, plus loads of other perks..
+Not only do you get the museum pass, but you get the Pairs Metro Pass for unlimited rides on the Metro and buses, plus loads of other perks..